minispooner/SANS_KringleCon_2021_Walkthrough/10 - Now Hiring!.md

 <details>
   <summary>Hint 5</summary>
-  Try using curl to view the raw HTTP artifact response data.
+  If using a browser, you'll see your image request call returns 200 Success but doesn't load anything (Firefox claims it "cannot be displayed because it contains errors").
+That's because it's not renderable image data...Try using curl to view the raw HTTP artifact response data.
+You probably won't see this image loading failure in BurpSuite or using curl unless you've changed some default settings etc.
 </details>

 <details>